yzr456/tp/docs/UserGuide.md

 * Adds subject tag(s) to the student at the specified `INDEX`.
 * The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size
+* The index **must be a positive integer** 1, 2, 3, …​ that is smaller or equal to the current address book size.
 * `SUBJECT` must be a valid subject code (case-insensitive).
 * You can add multiple subjects at once by repeating the `sub/` prefix.
 * Each subject can only be specified once per command.